Commercial Bakery Wastewater Treatment

 Pretreatment of bakery wastewater to dramatically reduce FOG, TSS

-Pretreatment of wastewater from a bakery is necessary before discharge to a municipal sewer system.
-A very efficient way to accomplish this is through installation of a Dissolved Air Flotation (DAF) system.
-These systems are the optimal solution for removal of materials such as fats, oil and grease (FOG).
-A DAF system utilizes a gravity separation technique that uses air bubbles in the wastewater holding tank to attach to the insoluble materials and float them to the surface.
-Certain materials used in the baking process are heavier than water and thus require the addition of flocculants that when introduced cause the materials to join in clusters that are light enough to then also float to the surface.
-These contaminants then accumulate on the surface of the DAF vessel are what's known as "sludge," and are scraped off the surface of the water and removed from the treatment process.
+Pretreatment of wastewater from a bakery is necessary before discharging to a municipal sewer system.
+A very efficient way to accomplish this is through the operation of a Dissolved Air Flotation (DAF) system.
+These systems are the optimal solution for removal of materials such as solids, oil and grease (FOG).
+A DAF system utilizes a separation technique that injects tiny air bubbles in the DAF tank, which attach to the insoluble pollutant materials and float them to the surface.
+Certain materials used in the baking process are heavier than water and thus require the addition of flocculants and air, that when combined cause the pollutants to join in clusters and are forced to float to the vessel's surface.
+These accumulating contaminants at the surface of the DAF vessel are what's known as "sludge," and are scraped off the surface of the water and removed from the treatment process.
 Clean water can exit the bottom of the DAF vessel, which can then be safely discharged to the sewer.

-Pretreatment using a DAF in a commercial bakery will allow for a reduction of FOG by 99% and Total Suspended Solids (TSS) by 97%.
+Pretreatment using a DAF system in a commercial bakery will allow for reduction of FOG by up to 99% and Total Suspended Solids (TSS) by up to 97%.
 The requirement for flocculants as well as pH adjustment of the water for effective FOG removal can be fully automated using the Ecologix VLT Series Dissolved Air Flotation System.